Georgia Labor Laws Guide

 Georgia final paycheck

-🎓 In case you have not received your final paycheck even then — contact the Department of Labor's Wage and Hour Division
+🎓 Department of Labor's Wage and Hour Division

 Health insurance continuation in Georgia (COBRA)

-Under the State Continuation law in Georgia, or mini-COBRA, covered small business workers (19 or fewer employees) are guaranteed a 3-month coverage package in case of job termination.
+Under the State Continuation law in Georgia, or mini-COBRA, small business workers (19 or fewer employees) are guaranteed a 90-day coverage package in case of job termination.
 The main difference between this act and federal COBRA law is that there is no 2% administration fee.

-Moreover, the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) provides covered employees and their families extended health benefits for another 18 to 36 months in some circumstances.
-These circumstances include events such as job loss, transition between jobs, death, divorce, and other life occasions.
+Moreover, the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) provides covered employees and their families with extended health benefits for another 18 to 36 months in some circumstances.
+These circumstances include events such as:

 On that account, eligible employees can extend their health coverage for another 18 to 36 months.
 However, this act only applies to businesses with more than 20 employees.